How to close a fireplace - Orchard Minds

 How do I make sure my fireplace is closed?

-Can you block up a fireplace?
+Can you just block up a fireplace?

 How do you cover an unused fireplace?

-How do you close a fireplace?
+What do you do to close up a fireplace?

 Leave a Reply